 Lawn Care Franchise

 The lawn care and landscaping business represents an almost $80 billion industry in the country, every year.
-And business opportunities will only keep growing, even after a recession and pandemic, because property owners are constantly looking for ways to secure the value of their property, and landscaping and lawn care is one of the easiest ways to do it.
+And business opportunities will only keep growing, even in the future after a recession and pandemic, because property owners are constantly looking for ways to secure the value of their property, and landscaping and lawn care is one of the easiest ways to do it.
 Franchise opportunities in the lawn care industry are extremely valuable for this reason.
 It can be a constant revenue stream, with high customer retention rates; almost 80% of customers earn your trust and keep coming back.
-Whether mowing grass or helping with a garden’s fertilization, lawn care is a business opportunity that can be both fulfilling and profitable, giving you time the time you need to spend with family and friends.
+Whether mowing grass or helping with a garden’s fertilization, lawn care is a business opportunity that can be both fulfilling and profitable, giving you the time you need to spend with important people in your life like family and friends.

 What is Lawn Care?